microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.1.md

 //   };
 ```

-But there's another place that that string literal types could be used as building blocks: building other string literal types.
+But there's another place that string literal types could be used as building blocks: building other string literal types.

 That's why TypeScript 4.1 brings the template literal string type.
 It has the same syntax as [template literal strings in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), but is used in type positions.